zoometh/itineRis/README.md

     <em>hover info for the sample `4230_08` allocated to the cluster `1`</em>
 </p>

-Each sample is tagged with the number of the Kmeans cluster to which it belongss
+Each sample is tagged with the number of the Kmeans cluster to which it belongs.

 ## A simplier example...